Close up of researcher working with samples in a lab

 Breast cancer is the most common cancer in women in the world.
 In 2020, almost 685,000 women worldwide died of breast cancer.
 A lot of progress has been made in treating breast cancer if caught early, however it is much harder to treat once it has spread to other organs.

 Breast tumours are able to send signals to other organs around the body, making it easy for new tumours to develop there.
-Dr Elena De Vita and her team are studying how blocking these signals could stop breast cancer spreading with the hope of being able to develop new treatment options.
+Prof Ed Tate and his team are studying how blocking these signals could stop breast cancer spreading with the hope of being able to develop new treatment options.

 Meet the scientist